Be Proactive To Prevent Or Fight Back Over Internet Defamation

 Over the past decade, the changes in internet practices have evolved for better or for worse.
 Paul Sternberg is here to fight on your behalf against internet defamation.

-Every business nowadays uses the internet whether to promote themselves, generate reviews or see the latest trends in their industry.
-Whether utilizing email communication, online banking for financial purposes or marketing efforts.
+Every business nowadays uses the internet to promote themselves, generate reviews or see the latest trends in their industry, whether utilizing email communication, online banking for financial purposes or marketing efforts.
 The internet is a very influential tool that can make or break your reputation in the blink of an eye.

-If you or someone you know is suffering from slanderous, defamatory statements on the internet it is important to remain proactive.
-Depending on the type of information, your content may spread to various websites creating a bigger problem.
-You need to take action immediately and get your SCHEDULE A REPUTATION CONSULTATION with Paul Sternberg and his team.
+If you or someone you know is suffering losses because of slanderous, defamatory statements on the internet, it is important to stay proactive.
+Depending on the type of information involved, the problematic content may spread to various websites creating a bigger problem.
+You need to take action immediately if a situation like this threatens your reputation.

-In the past, you would be required to show proof that the content published online was (or is) indeed fictitious.
+In the past, to prove that defamation occurred, you would be required to show proof that the content published online was (or is) indeed fictitious.

-Seeing how it is nearly impossible to prove something is false without evidence, lawyers were quickly stumped on how to proceed with any removal/suppression efforts.
+Seeing how it is nearly impossible to prove something is false without evidence, lawyers were quickly stumped on how to proceed with any removal or suppression efforts.

-The internet enables anyone to distribute news on countless platform in just a few clicks.
-Defamatory information made available on the internet can “go viral” and instantly reach hundreds, thousands, or even millions of individuals.
+The internet enables anyone to distribute news on countless platforms in just a few clicks.
+Defamatory information made available on the internet can “go viral” and instantly reach hundreds, thousands or even millions of individuals.

-That is why being proactive in your online reputation management efforts is crucial to ensure your reputation stays positive.
+That is why being proactive in your online reputation management efforts is crucial to protect your public image.